1lastBr3ath/drmine/README.md

 https://github.com/GoogleChrome/puppeteer#installation

 ## Usage
-Dr. Mine accepts a file which is expected to contain valid URLs.
+Dr. Mine accepts either a URL or a file which is expected to contain valid URLs.
 Usage is as simple as;
 ```
 node drmine.js list.txt
 ```